 2.1.1.
 Simulation of malfunction of a component of the engine management or emission control system,

 2.1.2.
-Preconditioning of the vehicle with a simulated malfunction over preconditioning specified in paragraph 6.2.1. or paragraph 6.2.2.
+Preconditioning of the vehicle with a simulated malfunction over preconditioning specified in paragraph 6.2.1. or paragraph 6.2.2. of this appendix.

 2.1.3.
 Driving the vehicle with a simulated malfunction over the Type I Test cycle and measuring the emissions of the vehicle,